Key issues that are the current focus of the PA Chamber’s advocacy efforts in the state Capitol.

 The PA Chamber supports efforts and legislation to help local governments improve and sustain their financial condition.
 Municipal sustainability can be effectuated by:

 • Public Pension Reform: Post-employment benefits, including outmoded retirement plans, are increasingly unsustainable, which can financially strain local governments and may lead to instability for future beneficiaries.
 In order to mitigate rising costs in the near term and address unfunded liabilities, the PA Chamber supports and encourages local governments to transition employee retirement plans to a defined contribution retirement plan, which mitigates the risk assumed by taxpayers and is more sustainable.
 Moreover, as most local retirement plans serve a small number of employees, municipalities should evaluate the consolidation opportunities available that could modernize the existing system and create economies of scale that save both taxpayers and plan participants significant money.
-Whether or not municipalities are able to adjust post-employment benefits in order to evolve with the times, they should emphasize transparency to taxpayers, including administration costs, assumed rates of return, and true
+Whether or not municipalities are able to adjust post-employment benefits in order to evolve with the times, they should emphasize transparency to taxpayers, including administration costs, assumed rates of return, and true financial health.

 • Reforming binding arbitration: Current state law provides for binding arbitration in the event of a contract dispute between police or firefighters and their municipal employers, and, in exchange, these uniformed public employees are prohibited from going on strike.
 While binding arbitration can be useful to resolve disputes, the current system does not sufficiently protect the interests of the municipality or the public from adverse decisions rendered through binding arbitration, which can significantly increase costs.
 Especially problematic are those decisions imposing unfunded future benefit obligations without full public disclosure of the long-term costs.
 The PA Chamber supports reforms to make binding arbitration more balanced while ensuring that police and firefighter rights remain protected, including requiring both sides to share the costs of arbitration, expanding the list of potential arbitrators, and requiring evidentiary hearings to be open to the public.